 What Is the State Flower of Indiana?
-How Was It Decided?
+History, Symbols, & Uses

 The different states of America have various distinct symbols identifying them with state flowers being among the symbols.
 Indiana, the 19th state, has the peony as its state flower.